The Iceland story

 In late October Iceland featured in a three-part reality documentary series “Iceland Foods: Life In The Freezer Cabinet” on BBC2.
 The programmes gained excellent audiences, reaching a peak of 2.6 million for the final episode broadcast on 5 November, and received an overwhelmingly positive response from critics, customers, staff and the public in general.

-In November Malcolm Walker published his autobiography, Best Served Cold, which may be bought here [add link to http://book.ifcf.org.uk/] with all proceeds being donated to Alzheimer’s Research UK.
+In November Malcolm Walker published his autobiography, Best Served Cold, where all proceeds were donated to Alzheimer’s Research UK.

 In the same month Iceland announced that it was taking direct control of the seven franchised Iceland stores in the Republic of Ireland, with the aim of accelerating the expansion of the business there.